j-schreiber/js-sf-cli-plugin/README.md

   Retrieves the total number of records for an sobject, then each filterable field is analysed for how many records have a "non nullish" value.
-The following field types are supported: textarea, string, multipicklist, picklist, id, reference, date, datetime, boolean, phone, email, url, int, double, currency, percent.
+The following field types are supported: textarea, string, multipicklist, picklist, id, reference, date, datetime, time, boolean, phone, email, url, int, double, currency, percent.

 EXAMPLES
   Analyse all fields for Account and MyCustomObject__c object